influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 1. `info`
 1. `error`

-To see the command take effect tail the log file (e.g. `$sudo tail -f -n 128 /var/log/kapacitor/kapacitor.log`) and then set the log level to error.
+To see the command take effect, tail the log file (e.g., `$sudo tail -f -n 128 /var/log/kapacitor/kapacitor.log`) and then set the log level to error.

-**Example 10 &ndash; Setting the log level to ERROR**
+**Example 10: Setting the log level to ERROR**

 ```
 kapacitor level error